 The EA operates a Flood Warning Service for properties located within a Flood Warning Area (FWA) for when a flood event is expected to occur.
-This site is located within one FWA; namely 012FWFL66 - Sefton Street Watercourse at Brierfield, as shown on Figure 2-6.
+This site is located within FWA 012FWFL51 - Walverden Water at Nelson, as shown on Figure 2-8.

 Flood alerts may be issued ahead of a flood warning for properties located within a Flood Alert Area (FAA) to provide advance notice of the possibility of flooding occurring.
 A flood alert may be issued when there is less confidence that flooding will occur in a FWA.
-The site is also located within a FAA, namely; 012WAFEL - River Calder in east Lancashire.
+The site is also located within a FAA, namely 012WAFEL - River Calder in east Lancashire.

-Safe access and escape should be possible via the B6248 to the north of the site or via Albion Street to the east.
+Safe access and escape routes should be achievable from the south of the site.